BenRichter/8tracks-BlacklistR/README.md

-# skip8tracks
+# 8tracks - BlacklistR
-Chrome Browser Extension to add skip Button to 8tracks.com and automatically skip these tracks in every playlist
+Adds an X-Button to the player of 8tracks.com to put songs on a blacklist and skip these always